 Mandy Moore says 'This Is Us' will have a 'bit of a cliffhanger finale'

-Mandy Moore says she knows the fate of Jack on "This Is Us," but fans will have to wait much longer to find out.
-Moore arrives at the 19th Annual Costume Designers Guild Awards at the Beverly Hilton, in Beverly Hills, Calif., in a February 21, 2017, file photo.
+Mandy Moore knows the fate of Jack on "This Is Us" but fans will have to wait much longer to find out.
+"There will be a bit of a cliffhanger finale but you're not going to find out about Jack this season.

 Comments